joxelstudios/Bluedot-React-Native-Minimal-Integration/README.md

 ### React Native CLI Project

-The example project has been restructured to use the React Native CLI instead of Expo.
-This change offers more flexibility and control over the native modules, which is essential for integrating SDKs like Bluedot.
+The example project has been restructured to use the React Native CLI instead of Expo since this best reflects the usage scenario we are debugging.

 ### Bluedot SDK Initialization

-The bluedot.tsx file serves as the core integration point for the Bluedot SDK within the React Native project.
+The `bluedot.tsx` file serves as the core integration point for the Bluedot SDK within the React Native project.
 It encapsulates the SDK's initialization, state management, and event handling logic.

 ### SDK Initialization